fdhidalgo/geocode_br_polling_stations/README.md

 ## Code

-We used the open source language *R* (version 4.0.3) to process the filesand geocode the pollin stations.
+We used the open source language *R* (version 4.0.3) to process the files and geocode the polling stations.
 We use the [`drake`](https://github.com/ropensci/drake) package to create a pipeline to import and process all the data.
 Assuming all the relevant data is in the `./data` folder, you can reconstruct the dataset using the following code: